 If the review of the event under Sections 04.03 and 04.04 yields an SI, the RA will decide whether to initiate the SI.
 In this case, regional management may consult with NRR and NSIR but is not required to do so.

-If the review of the event under Section 4.03 and 04.04 yields an AIT recommendation or falls within the SI/AIT overlap region, the regional staff shall promptly contact and provide event details. he DORL PM representatives from the regional office, DORL, APOB, , and NSIR/DPR to discuss whether an SI or AIT is more appropriate.
+If the review of the event under Section 4.03 and 04.04 yields an AIT recommendation or falls within the SI/AIT overlap region, the regional staff shall promptly contact the DORL PM and IMC 0309 owner and provide event details.
+The DORL PM will ensure communication amongst representatives from the regional office, DORL, DRA/APOB, DRO/IRAB, and NSIR/DPR to discuss whether an SI or AIT is more appropriate.
 In such cases, the RA, in consultation with the NRR Office Director and NSIR Office Director, makes the final decision on whether to proceed with an SI or AIT.

 If the review of the event under Section 4.03 and 04.04 yields an IIT recommendation or falls within the AIT/IIT overlap region, the Directors of NRR and NSIR will consult with the RA and provide a recommendation to the Executive Director for Operations (EDO).
 In such cases, the EDO, in consultation with the RA, will make the ultimate decision on whether to proceed with an AIT or IIT.